1988 Winston 500: Qualifying

 Qualifying was split into two rounds.
 The first round was held on Thursday, April 28, at 3:00 PM CST.
 Each driver would have one lap to set a time.
 During the first round, the top 20 drivers in the round would be guaranteed a starting spot in the race.
 If a driver was not able to guarantee a spot in the first round, they had the option to scrub their time from the first round and try and run a faster lap time in a second round qualifying run, held on Friday, April 29, at 5:00 PM EST. As with the first round, each driver would have one lap to set a time.
 One more position, the last starting spot on the field, was given to the driver who was not locked into the top 40 on owner's points.

-Davey Allison, driving for Robert Yates Racing, would win the pole, setting a time of 48.128 and an average speed of 198.969 mph.
+Davey Allison, driving for Ranier-Lundy Racing, would win the pole, setting a time of 48.128 and an average speed of 198.969 mph.

 Four drivers would fail to qualify: Jimmy Horton, Trevor Boys, Connie Saylor, and Ken Bouchard.